chrisvdm/redwoodjs-stripe/README.md

 `stripe login`

-You will be given a webhook secret.
-Make sure it matches the key in your `.env` file under `STRIPE_WEBHOOK_KEY`
+You'll be given a webhook secret.
+Make sure it matches the `STRIPE_WEBHOOK_KEY` key in your `.env` file

 #### Testing Stripe webhooks locally